 Subduction zones circle the Pacific Ocean, forming the Ring of Fire.

-A subduction zone is the biggest smash-up on Earth, marking the collision between two of the planet's tectonic plates, the pieces of crust that slowly move across the surface over millions of years.
+A subduction zone is the biggest crash scene on Earth.
+These boundaries mark the collision between two of the planet's tectonic plates.
+The plates are pieces of crust that slowly move across the planet's surface over millions of years.

 Subduction zones occur all around the edge of the Pacific Ocean, offshore of Washington, Canada, Alaska, Russia, Japan and Indonesia.
-Called the "Ring of Fire," these subduction zones are responsible for the biggest earthquakes, the most terrible tsunamis, and some of the worst volcanic eruptions on Earth.
+Called the "Ring of Fire," these subduction zones are responsible for the world's biggest earthquakes, the most terrible tsunamis and some of the worst volcanic eruptions.

+Shoving two massive slices of Earth's crust together is like rubbing two pieces of sandpaper against each other.
+The crust sticks in some places, storing up energy that is released in earthquakes.
 The massive scale of subduction zones means they can cause enormous earthquakes.
-The largest earthquakes ever recorded in history were on subduction zones, such as a magnitude-9.5 in Chile in 1960 and a magnitude-9.2 in Alaska in 1964.
+The largest earthquakes ever recorded were on subduction zones, such as a magnitude 9.5 in Chile in 1960 and a magnitude 9.2 in Alaska in 1964.

 Smaller earthquakes also strike all along the descending plate, also called a slab.
 Seismic waves from these temblors and tremors help scientists "see" inside the Earth, similar to a medical CT scan.
 The quakes reveal that the sinking slab tends to bend at an angle between 25 to 45 degrees from Earth's surface, though some are flatter or steeper than this.

-Sometimes, the slabs may tear, like a gash in a wrinkled carpet.
-Pieces of the descending slab can also break off and fall into the mantle, or get stuck and founder.
+Sometimes, the slabs may tear, like a gash in wrinkled paper.
+Pieces of the sinking plate can also break off and fall into the mantle, or get stuck and founder.

-When subduction zone earthquakes hit, the Earth's crust flexes and snaps like a freed spring.
-This can cause a tsunami, a giant sea wave, by suddenly moving the seafloor.
+When subduction zone earthquakes hit, Earth's crust flexes and snaps like a freed spring.
+For earthquakes larger than a magnitude 7.5, this can cause a tsunami, a giant sea wave, by suddenly moving the seafloor.
 However, not all subduction zone earthquakes will cause tsunamis.
-Also, some earthquakes trigger tsunamis via underwater landslides, instead of seafloor motion.
+Also, some earthquakes trigger tsunamis by sparking underwater landslides.

-Whatever their cause, the tsunami threat from subduction zones is monitored by government agencies in countries around the Pacific Ocean.
+Whatever their cause, the tsunami threat from subduction zones is monitored by government agencies such as NOAA in countries around the Pacific Ocean.
 Tsunamis may strike in minutes for coastal areas near an earthquake, or hours later, after the waves travel across the sea.
-[Infographic: How Japan's 2011 Earthquake Happened]

 As a tectonic plate slides into the mantle, the hotter layer beneath Earth's crust, the heating releases fluids trapped in the plate.
-These fluids, such as water and carbon dioxide, rise into the upper plate and can partially melt the crust, forming magma.
-And magma often means volcanoes.
+These fluids, such as seawater and carbon dioxide, rise into the upper plate and can partially melt the overlying crust, forming magma.
+And magma (molten rock) often means volcanoes.